High job demands image

 Where to start

-Addressing workload, resourcing and role clarity starts with an honest look at how work is organised, whether expectations are realistic, and whether people have what they need to do their jobs safely.
+Addressing workload, resourcing and role clarity starts with an honest look at how work is organised, whether expectations are realistic, and whether people understand their priorities, responsibilities and decision-making boundaries.
+It also means checking whether people have the skills and support to manage competing demands, plan their time, delegate where appropriate and raise concerns early.